 Storage, Handling & Safety

-Must never be mixed with automotive gasoline, leaded avgas grades, or jet fuels.
+Handling Precautions: Highly flammable liquid.
+Grounding and bonding required during fueling.
+Must not be mixed with automotive gasoline, leaded avgas grades, or jet fuels.

 Applications

-Primary Applications: Light sport aircraft (LSA), ultralight and microlight aircraft, training fleets, and older low-compression piston engines certified for 80/87 or 82UL fuels.
+Primary Applications: Light sport aircraft (LSA), Ultralight and microlight aircraft, Training aircraft, Older low-compression piston engines, Aircraft certified for 80/87 or 82UL fuels.

-Secondary Applications: Experimental aircraft and aviation research platforms.
+Secondary Applications: Experimental aircraft, Aviation research and testing platforms.

 Environmental & Operational Advantages

-Supports global initiatives to phase out leaded aviation fuels
+- Supports regulatory initiatives to phase out leaded aviation fuels

 Standards & Specifications